Advice for Further Education students

 The move to online delivery, as required, will not affect your absence record.
 However, if you are unwell and/or if you are self-isolating due to the Coronavirus, please continue to report this using the guidance published last week: call 01245 424200 or email email@example.com

 Can I still use the library?

-The library is now closed for in-person access.
-The team will still answer any queries you may have at the following email address firstname.lastname@example.org.
+We are in the process of reopening our library in line with Covid-19 guidelines.
+The team will still answer any queries you may have at the following email address .
 Online access to library resources remains the same via Moodle.
 We encourage you to make the most of our online resources by keeping informed about how to access material remotely, and using our quick guides and videos to help you.

 Will my study trip be going ahead?

 No. Following Government advice, we have suspended all study trips, both in the UK and abroad until further notice.
 Any payments already made for upcoming study trips will be refunded.

 What do I need to do if I am planning a personal trip abroad?